 - The gorgeous decorative calligraphy in such works as Eleonore of Portugal’s 1464 prayer book or the statute book of the Order of the Golden Fleece.

-- The earliest known print of the famous Livre de la Chasse hunting manual.
+- The earliest known print of the famous Livre de la Chasse hunting manual (written in the 1380s).

 - Maximilian’s own draft manuscript on hunting, which he never finished.
 (As a writer, I salute our shared experience.)

 - His alphabet book with its astonishingly sumptuous page decoration

 - His equally-beautiful 1463 grammar textbook.
 A bear playing a stringed instrument casts annoyed looks at a rabbit on the bagpipes (we can all empathise with the bear)

 - A 1504 Tyrolean fishing book (!), where more effort clearly went into a single capital letter than into a whole chapter of many modern books

 - The oldest known map of Switzerland and the first atlas printed outside of Italy (both from the late 1400s)